ankowals/saf/README.md

                 .with()
                 .contentType("application/json");

-        //trigger request and log it (it will be added as an attachment to the report) Response response = request
+        //trigger request and log it (it will be added as attachment to the report) Response response = request
                 .when()
                 .log()